 These takeaways are certainly expected of these particular lessons, given the nature and purpose of our Civic Education’s curriculum.
-Similarly, from what is set forth in the Sexuality Education’s syllabus, one would expect it to shine light on health and relationships, in a manner which is catered towards today’s youth and the problems that they are facing.
+Similarly, from what is set forth in the Sexuality Education’s syllabus, one would expect it to shine a light on health and relationships, in a manner that is catered towards today’s youth and the problems that they are facing.

 We instead see an overlap between these two courses, with our Sexuality Education class time being overridden with a predominant stance that our behaviour, even to do with sex and relationships, must echo the age-old sentiments of not bringing shame to our family.

 There is a whole discussion to have about how sex and sexuality should not be associated with shame and misbehaviour – but quintessentially, why is that the main lesson to be projected?
 In a space geared to have open conversations, which may actually help the youth work through their current and future experiences, we choose to adopt the approach of not answering the important questions by merely stating that this is not something we should be dealing with in the first place.

 This detrimentally shifts the focus away from the students and makes it about society instead.